Top 10 Venture Capital Firms Investing in Bitcoin Startups

 • Founded: 2012

-• Notable investments: Paxos, Lukka, Animoca Brands, Digital Asset
+• Notable portfolio companies: Paxos, Lukka, Animoca Brands, and Digital Asset

 • Portfolio size: 72 investments